KumareshBabuNS/cfops-landingpage/content/plugins/mysql-plugin.md

 Below are the available downloads for the latest version of mysql plugin for cfops.
 Please download the proper package for your operating system.
-You can also download older versions of cfops from the
+You can also download older versions of mysql from the
 [GitHub releases page](https://github.com/pivotalservices/cfops-mysql-plugin/releases).